tbonnair/academic-online-cv/content/publication/cascade-of-phase-transitions-for-multi-scale-clustering/index.md

   Gaussian Mixture Model to alleviate some of the drawbacks of the clustering task.
-In particular, it shows that we can explore the dataset to obtain several key information on the number of clusters, their size and how they are embedded in space, even in high-dimensions.
+In particular, it shows that we can explore the dataset to obtain several key information on the number of clusters, their size and how they are embedded in space, even in high dimensions.
 date: 2020-10-15T19:59:55.824Z
 ---